POZAlabs/MID-FiLD_code/README.md

 ```ruby
 unzip -q ./MiD-FiLD_dataset
 ```
-to extract the `MID-FiLD.zip` folder in the cloned repository.
+to extract the `MID-FiLD_dataset.zip` file into `MID-FiLD_dataset/` directory in the cloned repository.

 After extraction, the overall tree will be like this:
 ```